What is Tinnitus?

 What should I (my child) do if I (my child) have tinnitus?

-The first thing is to see your primary care doctor, who will check if anything, such as ear wax, is blocking the ear canal.
+The first thing to do is to see your primary care doctor, who will check if anything, such as ear wax, is blocking the ear canal.
 Your doctor will ask you about your current health, medical conditions, and medications to find out if an underlying condition is causing your tinnitus.

 If your doctor cannot find any medical condition responsible for your tinnitus, you may be referred to an otolaryngologist (commonly called an ear, nose, and throat doctor, or an ENT) and/or to an audiologist.
 The ENT will physically examine your head, neck, and ears.
-The audiologist will test your hearing to determine whether you have any hearing loss along with the tinnitus, and can evaluate your tinnitus.
+The audiologist will test your hearing to determine whether you have any hearing differences along with the tinnitus and can evaluate your tinnitus.